Thailand's festival honoring rivers also pollutes them

 Late Friday night after people floated their cares away, municipal workers come out to scoop up a sea of floats that drifted along canals and down the Chao Phraya River before they decomposed and contaminated the water.

-“We have been campaigning for people to stop using Styrofoam and we have received support from the public,” said Chatree Wattanakhajorn, a top Bangkok official.
-“We hope that this year the numbers of Krathongs made with Styrofoam will continue to decrease and will be less than last year.
-And we will finish our cleanup operation before 5 o’clock in the morning.”
+“We hope that this year the numbers of krathongs made with Styrofoam will continue to decrease and will be less than last year.
+And we will finish our cleanup operation before 5 o’clock in the morning,” said Chatree Wattanakhajorn, a top Bangkok official.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.